rgeissen/teradata-trusted-data-agent/README.md

 The first time you launch, a configuration modal will appear.
 1.  **MCP Server:** Enter the Host, Port, and Path for your running MCP Server.
-2.  **LLM Provider:** Select your desired provider (currently Google & Anthropic are enabled, with more to be validated based on market demand).
+2.  **LLM Provider:** Select your desired provider (Google and Anthropic are currently enabled).
 3.  **API Key:** Enter the corresponding API Key for the selected provider.
+The application will automatically load a key if it's set as an environment variable (`GEMINI_API_KEY` or `ANTHROPIC_API_KEY`).
 4.  **Model:** Click the "Refresh" button to fetch available models.
-The certified model will be selectable by default.
+The certified models will be selectable by default.
 5.  **Connect and Load:** Click the button to validate both connections and load all available capabilities.
 6.  **Charting Engine (Optional):** If you started the application with the `--charting` flag, the configuration panel for the Charting Engine will be enabled.
 Enter the connection details for your Chart MCP server to activate data visualization.